NikoboiNFTB/Lyrics-Translate-Tweaks/README.md

 Disables the copy protection for [lyricstranslate.com](https://lyricstranslate.com), allowing you to copy full song texts.

+The userscript is untested on mobile, but **the blocklist works on desktop and mobile**.

+>> Tested with Firefox for Android + uBlock Origin

 ### Installation

 **Lyrics Translate - Disable Copy Protection** can be installed as a minimal userscript ([install](https://github.com/NikoboiNFTB/LyricsTranslate-Tweaks/raw/refs/heads/main/allow-copying-1.0.user.js)).